VladZg/Mandelbrot_Optimization/Readme.md

 It's important to evaluate the time correctly, so when I do it, app don't draw anything in SFML, just operates with arrays of pixels

 Evaluations made with precision ~ ``0.3 sec^(-1)``

+## Perfomance
+Running programms with different optimization flags and evaluating their perfomances gave me data for the following table

 |optimization \ flag|None    |-O0 |-O1 |-O2  |-O3      |-Ofast   |
 |:------------------|:------:|:--:|:--:|:--: |:-------:|:-------:|